 To insure that McNeese State University maintains an attractive campus appearance and protects the rights of all campus organizations and individuals as well as University property, the following rules relating to the posting of all printed materials (papers, signs, posters, and banners of any type) on campus are to be observed:

 - Printed materials may be placed on authorized surfaces such as bulletin boards and easels in University buildings.
 Maximum size for such materials is 12″ x 17″ (210 sq. in.), and one announcement per event is allowed per bulletin board/easel, where available.

 - Printed materials may not be placed on brick, glass, or wall surfaces, as well as on doors, fences, sidewalks, trash receptacles, light poles, or trees.

 - The placement of any banners (anything larger than 12″ x 17″) on campus must have prior written approval by the University’s designated responsible party.

 - Printed materials posted on unauthorized surfaces will be removed immediately.
-The custodial and grounds staff, or any other approved University staff member, may remove expired information on Friday of each week.
+The custodial and grounds staff, or any other approved University staff member, may remove expired information as necessary.

 - Student election campaign materials are also subject to the SGA constitution and by-laws.
 Allowances are made prior to elections in the Student Union areas only.
 All postings must comply with all other components of this policy.

-- The University reserves the right to remove any printed materials that have become damaged, are not posted properly, are not posted on an authorized surface, or materials that would cause embarrassment or discredit to the University.
+- The University reserves the right to remove any printed materials that have become damaged, are not posted properly, or are not posted on an authorized surface.

-- No advertising for private business will be allowed unless authorized under guidelines established under ULS Board Policy FB-IV.VI found at http://www.ulsystem.net/assets/docs/searchable/boards/ppm_advertisement.pdf
+- No advertising for private business will be allowed unless authorized under guidelines established under ULS Board Policy and Procedures Memorandum FB-IV.VI.

-- Non-university related or sponsored event notices or posters that are allowed to be posted must contain a statement of non-endorsement and non-guarantee of service or product by the University.
+- Non-university related or sponsored event notices or posters that are allowed to be posted should contain a statement of non-endorsement and non-guarantee of service or product by the University.
 Student postings express the views of the students, and not the university, unless otherwise indicated.